ShogherS/Interpreter_Simulator/README.md

 How to Use
 To run the Interpreter Simulate Program, you need:

-1. The program rads the code from the text file.
-Here is the exsample of the code that the program can excecute:
+1. The program reads the code from the text file.
+Here is the example of the code that the program can execute:

 ```
 int main() {